throwaway96/webos-vncserver/README.md

   using VNC.
 - `tigervnc`: "React too big" error can be alleviated by adding `Autoselect=0` option to command line
-- webOS limited network throughput (100mbps over ethernet) requires use of JPEG
-  - make sure your VNC clients supports it.
+- webOS limited network throughput (100mbps over ethernet) requires use of JPEG, make sure your VNC clients supports it.

 ## Keybindings